amlanacharya/Agent/module2/lessons/lesson2.md

 - Retrieve information based on meaning rather than exact matches

 In the next lesson, we'll explore how to use these capabilities to build a more sophisticated retrieval system for our Knowledge Base Assistant.

 ---

+> 💡 **Note on LLM Integration**: This lesson uses simulated embedding functions for demonstration purposes.
+In a real implementation, you would use a dedicated embedding model from providers like OpenAI, Hugging Face, or open-source alternatives.
+For LLM integration, see the Module 2-LLM version.

+---